The Difference Between Bridges & Dental Crowns in North Raleigh

 Some of the benefits of a fixed bridge include:

 - Restored ability to eat and speak properly.

 - Prevents the surrounding teeth from drifting out of place.

 - When necessary, all-ceramic bridges blend with surrounding teeth.

 Dental implants can also retain a dental bridge for a sturdier replacement.
 We will discuss your eligibility for implant dentistry in y

 While prosthetic teeth cannot develop cavities, the teeth surrounding your restoration can — and your gums are always vulnerable to infection.
 Enjoy a well-functioning crown or bridge for years to come by staying on top of your good dental hygiene habits.
 Make sure you continue to brush and floss regularly, brushing at least two times a day and flossing daily.
 You should keep up with your regularly-scheduled visits at our office, too.

 Dental crowns and bridges can last for many years with proper care and maintenance, but remember that no dental work will last forever.
 Be sure to notify us if you notice your crown breaks or becomes loose or uncomfortable, and we will continue to check in on your dental work in follow-up appointments.

-Schedule an Appointment With Your Raleigh Dentist Today!
+Schedule an Appointment With Your North Raleigh Dentist Today!